-The delivery system is a basic and fundamental difference that really sets apart fly fishing from all other forms of fishing.
+The delivery system is a basic and fundamental difference that sets apart fly fishing from all other forms of fishing.
 “Delivery system”, that’s my fancy way of describing the rod and reel, but let me explain what I mean.
 You’re probably familiar with a spinning rod and reel set up.
-It’s the system most familiar to us when first learning to fish.
-Lots of young toddlers are introduced, as well, to fishing using a toy rod and a reel.
+It’s a Delivery system most familiar to us when first learning to fish.
+Lots of young toddlers are introduced to fishing by using a toy rod and a reel.
 The reel, a “closed face” reel, is mounted on top of the rods.
 As the user cast, they push a button on the back of the reel to release the bail as they throw the bait out into the water.

 Another popular reel is the “open face” reel which hangs below the rod.
 To cast it, open the bail (some reels have a trigger for this purpose) and hold the line against the rod or trigger with your fingertip.
 You release your finger during the casting motion to free the line.
-Bait and spin casting rods rely on weight attached to the line, or the lures or baits themselves, to pull the line off the reel.
-It’s the use of “weight” that sets the two styles apart.
-Meaning, spin fishing and fly fishing.
+Bait and spin casting rods rely on weight attached to the line, or the lures and baits themselves, to pull the line off the reel.
+It’s the use of “weight” to pull line off the reel, that delivers the bait.

 Fly Fishing is a Very Unique Way of Fishing

 The basics of fly fishing rely on a unique delivery system, which is very unique because, unlike bait or spin fishing, casting a fly uses the weight of the fly line to get the fly out onto the water.
 Flies themselves are too light to pull line off a reel.